Flexible Optical Brain-Machine

 Interfaces & Wearable Biosensors

 Recent advances in bioelectronics help human not only understand the mechanisms of complicate biological/neurological system but also enable the treatment of related disease.
 However, practical use of the devices is still limited due to the lack of the flexibility and supposedly caused immune responses.
 Moreover, integration of diverse modalities within a single biocompatible platform still remains a challenge.
-Using thermal drawing process, which is conventionally used for the fabrication of optical fibers, we produced miniature and flexible probes with optical, electrical, and microfluidic capabilities all within the dimensions of few tens to hundreds micrometers.
+Using thermal drawing process, which is conventionally used for the fabrication of optical fibers, we produced miniature and flexible probes with optical (optogenetics), electrical (electrophysiological recording), and microfluidic (drug/virus delivery) capabilities all within the dimensions of few tens to hundreds micrometers.
 These organic materials-based devices allowed to deliver and receive a multitude of neuronal signals not only for brain mapping but also spinal cord modulation in freely moving animals.
 With this system, we are developing advanced platforms of the fiber-based devices which enables targeting of biological/neural systems in various positions of our bodies.
 With developments of various materials, structures, and functionalities for the fibers, we will apply them in bio-applications from bio-sensor/actuator to bioelectronic medicine.

 S. Park, P. Anikeeva et al., Nature Neuroscience (2017)